 9. Poison Ivy Removal

 Try to get rid of poison ivy and try to stay away from poison ivy.
-It’s possible to become allergic to poison ivy.
+It’s possible to become allergic to poison ivy after not being allergic to it.
 I know from experience.

 Poison ivy is a vine that will climb up anything tall, that it’s close to.
 If you are allergic to poison ivy, it helps to learn as much about it as you can about it.